ryanstraight/mwym/README.md

-# mwym-FA22
+# Mingle With Your Major slide deck

-Fall 2022 "Mingle With Your Major" deck about lab.
+Just a few slides for the Mingle With Your Major event on August 17th.
+Primiarly to introduce the lab.